DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "I'm serious"

 "I really wouldn't make fun of your resolve.
-But, Kay, your cute sulky face is just asking for it"
+But, Kai, your cute sulky face is just asking for it"

 "Yeah, Ok"